Barcode Label Software Manual & Tutorial

 Create new label

-2. At the "Label Options" screen, select the printer that the labels will be printed to, the label stock type, and the preferred units of measure.
+2. At the "Label Options" screen, select the printer on which the labels will be printed, the label stock type, and the preferred units of measure.

 Choose label options.